Financial Sanctions: Global Human Rights Regime

-This news release is issued to publicise the addition of five new entries under the Golbal Human Rights sanctions regime.
+This news release is issued to publicise the addition of one new entry under the Global Human Rights sanctions regime.
 The Global Human Rights Sanctions (Isle of Man) Order 2020 extended with modifications, the United Kingdom’s Global Human Rights Sanctions Regulations 2020.

 The Global Human Rights Sanctions Regulations 2020 (S.I.
 2020/680) (the Regulations) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies responsible for or involved in serious violations of human rights

-The following entries have been added to the Consolidated List and are now subject to an asset freeze.
+The following entry has been added to the Consolidated List and is now subject to an asset freeze.

 Full details can be found in the attached Annex.